Why plant native?

 Native plants let you be a lazy gardener

-Native plants give everyone a ‘green thumb’
+Native plants help give you a ‘green thumb’

 If you feel gardening is frustrating, disappointing, a time-suck, or a waste of money: try native plants.
 Native plants are the easiest to care for and are literally made for your home area.